-Gravure printing is a widely-used high quality printing technique e.g. for magazine printing.
+Gravure printing is a widely-used high quality, fast speed printing technique e.g. for magazine printing.
 It utilizes engraved cells on a printing plate or cylinder to transfer the ink to the substrate.

 - Engraved elements on gravure cylinder.